 Prospective memory involves remembering to carry out some intended action in the future.
 You know, like turning in an assignment or preparing for an exam.
 There's no reason you can't take steps now to improve your ability to carry out the appropriate actions on time, even before we cover the topic.
 So please, please, please take the time to review all the deadlines and scheduled exam dates below.
 Transfer them to your personal calendar immediately.
-Doing so will help you avoid scheduling conflicts (e.g., around Spring Break and and allow you to carve out the necessary time to perform your best.
-And, remember, you may immediately.
-Doing so will help you avoid scheduling conflicts (e.g., around Spring Break and other travel) and allow you to carve out the necessary time to perform your best.
+Doing so will help you avoid scheduling conflicts (e.g., around Fall, Thanksgivi immediately.
+Doing so will help you avoid scheduling conflicts (e.g., around Fall, Thanksgiving, and Winter breaks, along with other travel) and allow you to carve out the necessary time to perform your best.
 And, remember, you may also use your "S#!T Happens" token, no questions asked, for one deadline extension (details can be found under "Extra Credit," above).